Unleash/unleash-client-node/README.md

 -   **strategies** - Custom activation strategies to be used.
 -   **disableMetrics** - disable metrics
 -   **customHeaders** - Provide a map(object) of custom headers to be sent to the unleash-server
+-   **customHeadersFunction** - Provide a function that return a Promise resolving as custom headers to be sent to unleash-server.
+When options are set, this will take precedence over `customHeaders` option.
 -   **timeout** - specify a timeout in milliseconds for outgoing HTTP requests.
 Defaults to 10000ms.
 -   **repository** - Provide a custom repository implementation to manage the underlying data